 - Some settings are not available with certain Shooting modes.
 Please refer to Functions Available in Each Shooting Mode (p.
 180) - To set and use a custom white balance setting, it is advisable to select the P Shooting mode and set the exposure compensation and flash exposure compensation to zero (±0).
-The correct white balance may not be obtained when the exposure is incorrect (image is completely black or white). - It is also advisable to use the LCD monitor to compose the shot and to zoom in to the maximum telephoto setting. - Since the white balance data cannot be read in D mode, preset the white balance in another Shooting mode first before selecting D mode. - Set the flash on or off when setting a custom white balance.
+The correct white balance may not be obtained when the exposure is incorrect (image is completely black or white). - It is also advisable to use the LCD monitor to compose the shot and to further zoom in - Since the white balance data cannot be read in □ mode, preset the white balance in another Shooting mode first before selecting □ mode. - Set the flash on or off when setting a custom white balance.
 The white balance may not be accurate if the setting conditions and shooting conditions are not the same.
-If the flash fires when setting a custom white balance with the flash set to or fA, ensure that you also use the flash when you go to shoot. - The custom white balance setting is not cancelled even if settings are reset to default settings (p.
-157)
+If the flash fires when setting a custom white balance with the flash set to \$\frac{4}{\infty}\$ or \$\frac{4}{\infty}\$, ensure that you also use the flash when you go to shoot.